ga-adi-macaron/command-line-lab/readme.md

 #### Requirements

-- From your root directory, create a folder called "my-favorite-things"; you'll use that folder to do the exercises below
+- From your home directory, create a folder called "my-favorite-things"; you'll use that folder to do the exercises below

 - Organize your favorite books
   - in the "my-favorite-things" folder, create a folder called "books"